jeffpar/pcjs.v1/apps/pdp11/tapes/absloader/README.md

 The Absolute Loader is a special tape image that must be loaded in order to load *other* tapes which use the Absolute Loader format.

-To see the Absolute Loader in action, try the [Bootstrap Loader Demo](/devices/pdp11/machine/1120/bootstrap/debugger/).
+To see the Absolute Loader in action, start with the [Bootstrap Loader Demo](/devices/pdp11/machine/1120/bootstrap/debugger/).

 PCjs has archived the following DEC resources: